BMarelli/list-func-solver/README.md

 You can find the definition of these functions in the [documentation](RLF.md).

 ## FList ADT
 You can find the definition of the FList ADT in the [documentation](ADT.md).
-To use the different instance of the FList ADT in the REPL, you can pass the instance to the application of the function to the list.
+To use the different instance of the FList ADT in the REPL, you can pass the instance to the application of the function to the list using `<` `>`.
 For example to use the instance of [Sequence](src/FList/SeqFList.hs) you can use the following expression:
 ```
 FL> zero_left.{ succ_left }.delete_right [4,56,32,1] <Seq>
+[1,4,56,32]
 ```

 ## Examples